 how to choose jar opener that works for you

 Disclosure: some of the links in this article are affiliate links, which means that if you purchase an item through a link, I may earn a commission (at absolutely no extra cost to you).
-I make my recommendations based on thorough research and/or personal experience.
-I only recommend products that I truly believe in.
-Please read the site’s Disclosure policy for full details.
+I make my recommendations based on thorough research and/or my personal experience.

 Jar opener types